president9/orderbook/README.md

 # REQUIREMENTS
 - cmake
-- Conan (optional, required if you want the boost features to work)
+- Conan (optional package manager, required if you want the boost features to work)
+- Boost